Sonair-AS/mcupsdk-core-k3/docs_src/docs/api_guide/getting_started/ccs_setup.md

 - Download CCS @VAR_CCS_VERSION_AM263X
 \endcond
 - Unzip the file for Windows or Linux at any location on your host PC

+\attention AM275x is not yet available on the above version by default
+\attention Please use the internal csp package for AM275x support

 ## Install CCS